 - Developing our audiences and volunteer base, diversifying our income streams, and thereby ensuring our business model is self-sustaining.

-We are planning to submit a stage one bid to the Heritage Lottery Fund in the autumn of 2016 to fund this work.
+We are planning to submit a stage one bid to the Heritage Lottery Fund in the spring of 2018 to fund this work.